Zelenskyy says Ukrainian special military units in Kherson

 Mykolaiv mayor Oleksandr Sienkevych told the AP that Russia could step up its shelling of his city.
 “The more success the Ukrainian army has, Russia lowers its bar of terrorism,” he said.

 Sienkevych said that S-300 missiles launched from the Kherson region can reach Mykolaiv within one minute.
-Some 149 civilians have been killed and 700 people seriously wounded in the city since the Feb.
-24 start of the war.
+Some 149 civilians have been killed and 700 people seriously wounded in the city since the invasion began.

 The president's office said Russian drones, rockets and heavy artillery strikes across eight regions killed at least 14 civilians between Thursday morning and Friday morning.